 What services do you see in your facilities that could create a more personal experience for guests?
 What personalized attention do you already provide that produces raving fans?
 Are you using the Management core competency to develop skills in your front line staff?

-is the Associate Director, Ohio Union Events at The Ohio State University.
+is the Associate Director at The Ohio State University.